 I opened the window shade and looked out the window.
 The sky was changing from black to a rainbow of colors as the sun ushered in a new day…one more welcomed from 35,000 feet.

-As breakfast came, I emerged, like a butterfly, from my airline blanket cocoon and the realization hit me: in less than a day, I’ll be in Africa, a continent I had put off going to for long time.
+As breakfast came, I emerged from my airline blanket cocoon, and the realization hit me: in less than a day, I’ll be in Africa, a continent I had put off going to for long time.

 Since I made the announcement about my trip, the first question everyone asks me is “are you excited?”

 ”No, not yet,” I would say when they asked.

 Seeing the disappointment in their eyes at an answer that didn’t convey overflowing exuberance, I would always add a caveat:

 “Yes, of course I am excited.
 I’m going on safari!
 But with so much to do beforehand, I just haven’t had time to wallow in that feeling.”

 I remember when I first went away in 2006.
 Before I left, my trip was the only thing I would talk about—where I was going, what I was going to do, and the adventures I would have.
 Back then, my exuberance was overflowing.

 Days went by, and I felt no different.

 In my mind, this trip was going to be life-altering.
 It was going to change everything—inside and out.
 And it did, but not right away.
 And while I wouldn’t change the path I’ve taken to this moment in my life, I still remember that disappointment…disappointment born of expectations created by naïvety.